z0hm/far-scripts/README.md

   v1.0

-  Functions:
+  Actions:

-    &#9679; Creating a playlist from rad files in a folder and subfolders.
+  1. M3U: &#9679; Creating a playlist from rad files in a folder and subfolders

-    &#9679; To create rad files with folders and subfolders from the playlist, place the cursor on the playlist and press <kbd>F2</kbd>.
+  2. RAD: &#9679; To create rad files with folders and subfolders from the playlist, place the cursor on the playlist and press <kbd>F2</kbd>

   Keys: <kbd>F2</kbd>